‘Young And The Restless’ Spoilers For Sept. 4: Zack Hears About Rainbow Girl, Jack Teams Up With Hilary

 Hilary will receive a message from Jack.
 Young and the Restless spoilers reveal that the two of them are going to work on another sneaky project.

 It has been a rough week for Jack, and the man will stop at nothing to get what he wants.
-Young and the Restless spoilers hint he is going to come up with a dirty strategy to get the upper hand.
+Young and the Restless spoilers hint that he is going to come up with a dirty strategy to get the upper hand.
 To make things happen, he requires Hilary’s assistance.
 With the grand plans he has in mind, spoilers reveal he won’t think twice about reaching out to Hilary.

-Young and the Restless spoilers reveal Jack will convince Hilary to help him out by pointing out that they are two peas in a pod.
+Young and the Restless spoilers reveal that Jack will convince Hilary to help him out by pointing out that they are two peas in a pod.
 The two of them won’t bat an eye on playing dirty as long as they can get what they want.
-Apparently, Jack will strike a deal with Hilary but, the woman needs something in return.
+Apparently, Jack will strike a deal with Hilary but the woman needs something in return.
 Hilary will never do anyone a huge favor unless she gets something in return.

 Young and the Restless spoilers tease there is going to be another scandal waiting to happen, and Hilary Hour is going to break the news.
 There are still no clue on what Jack will share with Hilary to help him out with his plans.
-But one thing’s for sure –it needs to be sensational enough to get Hilary to agree.
+But one thing’s for sure – it needs to be sensational enough to get Hilary to agree.
 Hilary is never known to let big opportunities pass her by.
 Given the recent altercation with many GC residents, she doesn’t seem to be in the mood to spare anyone from scandal either.

 Today on #YR, Jack stirs up trouble for his competition and Lauren takes a stand.
 WATCH FULL EPISODE: https://t.co/r2QPHu4j59 pic.twitter.com/zTUGqomKxZ